Award Winning Businesses

 In 1984, Rankin entered public service and was elected to the County Board of Supervisors where he served through 1992.
 Despite running businesses and serving as a county supervisor, he somehow found time to help “Improve the Quality of Life for all Fauquier Citizens” for which he received an award from the Department of Parks and Recreation.
 He is a Life Member of the U.S. Jaycees.
 He helped to establish the local American Legion Post and has served as the Commander during his time as a member.
 He has received awards from the national American Legion for his contributions and formal recognition from the Rotary Club, Liberty and Fauquier High Schools, County Parks and Recreation, as well as numerous Little League baseball teams that he has sponsored.
 In addition, he has remained an active leader in the work of Midland Brethren Church.
 Jim is clearly a leader within the small business community and along with his extensive and committed service to our community, it is my honor to announce Jim Rankin as the 2022 Business Person of the Year.

-Large Business of the Year
+Past Businesses and Business Person of the Year Award Winners

 2020 NO AWARD